-How does Sprk work with British Business Investments?
+How does Sprk work with the British Business Bank?

-British Business Investments has provided an initial £20m funding facility to Sprk.
+The British Business Bank has provided an initial £20m funding facility to Sprk.
 The facility will provide capital to smaller businesses in the UK engaged in innovation.

-How can SMEs engaged in innovation access Sprk’s funding through British Business Investments?
+How can SMEs engaged in innovation access Sprk’s funding through the British Business Bank?

-Sprk is the first lender focused on the innovation lending sector to receive funding from British Business Investments.
+Sprk is the first lender focused on the innovation lending sector to receive funding from the British Business Bank.

 SME’s looking to advance their R&D Tax Credits or Innovation Grants are encouraged to apply through the Sprk website or to contact the team directly.

-How British Business Investments work with Innovate UK and Sprk?
+How the British Business Bank work with Innovate UK and Sprk?

 In 2024, the British Business Bank and Innovate UK signed a memorandum of understanding to help create new pathways for business investment and promote growth through innovation.
 The collaboration will see the two organisations working more closely together to co-create new opportunities to promote investment and to support UK businesses through better tailored offerings.